 The decision about whether to take antidepressants while you are pregnant depends a lot on how severe your symptoms are.
-Together with your doctor, you can compare the risks of taking the medicine with the risks of living with your symptoms.
-If you are taking antidepressants and are planning to become pregnant, some options prior to conception are:
+Together with your doctor, you can compare the risks of taking the medicine with the risks of living with and managing your symptoms.

 What are the potential risks of taking antidepressants while you are pregnant?

 All antidepressants carry some risks.
-Some antidepressants are less likely to harm your baby than others.
-Some antidepressants may increase the risk of mild effects in the newborn such as a slightly lower weight at birth, mild breathing problems, irritability, and feeding problems.
-If you are taking antidepressants during your pregnancy, your newborn may need to stay in hospital for an extra few days, so that doctors and midwives can watch for any signs that the medication is affecting your baby.
+Some antidepressants are much less likely to harm your baby than others.
+Some antidepressants may increase the risk of mild effects in a newborn, such as a slightly lower weight at birth, mild breathing problems, irritability and feeding problems.
+Some antidepressants may increase the risk of certain birth defects or your baby being born before its expected date.

 What are the risks of not taking antidepressants?

-When depression is not treated during pregnancy, it can harm both mother and child.
-If you don't treat your depression:
+If depression is not treated during pregnancy, and you have a relapse, it can harm both you and your child.
+If you don't treat your depression you may:

-- You may smoke and drink.
+- smoke and drink

-Myths about taking antidepressants Mothers Helpers NZ
+Myths about taking antidepressants Mothers Helpers, NZ

-- SAFERX Bulletins: Antidepressants in pregnancy & breastfeeding – deliver safe choices Waitemata District Health Board.
-July 2012
+- SAFERX Bulletins: Antidepressants during pregnancy and breastfeeding – deliver safe choices Waitematā District Health Board, NZ, 2020

 - The use of antidepressants in pregnancy Medsafe NZ, 2010